RobinLinus/coins-legacy/notes/succinct-fullnode.md

 Additionally, some proofs intersect which we can further exploit.
 Still, the majority of extended block data remains.
 Furthermore, blocks with more than 50% SegWit transactions are proportionally more efficient than our estimate.

-#### Successive Hash Digest?
+#### Progressive Hash Digest?
 The transactions within the inclusion proofs are a major inefficiency.
 SegWit transactions help because they exclude the Signatures from a transaction's hash.
-We might be able to reduce the data further by successively digesting the transaction.
+We might be able to reduce the data further by progressively digesting the transaction.
 We do not care about its inputs - we want to prove only one output.
 So we can pre-digest all inputs and all outputs up to our output's index.
 This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
 That is sufficient.
 In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.

+Question: Can SHA256 digest the prefix of a preimage, to an intermediate hash which can later digested with the postix to result in the preimage's hash?

 #### Extending Blocks on Request
 We might be able to reduce the network overhead further by extending blocks interactively.
 New UTXOs are more likely to get spent.
 Thus, the longer a node listens the fewer block extensions it requires.
 The more blocks it knows, the more proofs it can generate by itself.
 We can extend our protocol such that a node requests "blocks with extensions since chain height X" where X is a constant communicated at the beginning of a peer session.